kamimrcht/webpage/strobemers.md

 <img src="files/kmer1.png" alt="drawing" width="600"/>

 Moreover, if the mutations are at certain distances, it is possible that no k-mer at all is shared (imagine a mutation on the first T and last A in the example).
-This method is thus sensible to mutations as simple as substitutions, and will do worse with indels. **There will be a loss in sensitivity as k increases.**
+This method is thus sensible to mutations as simple as substitutions, and will do worse with >1 nt indels or close consecutive substitutions. **There will be a loss in sensitivity as k increases.**

 # 3- Similar k-mer sets _may_ involve similar sequences